Shubhiidixit/Image_Hub/README.md

 ## Features

 - **Image Search**: The core purpose of Image Hub is to allow users to discover a wide range of high-quality photos.
-The platform hosts an extensive collection of images accros all categories, themes, and topics.
+The platform hosts an extensive collection of images across all categories, themes, and topics.

 - **User-Friendly Interface**: The platform is designed with a clean and intuitive user interface, making it easy for users to navigate and find the images they need.